-Before accelerating, check the instrument panel to make sure that Model S has selected your intended driving gear (Drive or Reverse).
+Before accelerating when Auto Shift out of Park is enabled, check the instrument panel to make sure that Model S has selected your intended driving gear (Drive or Reverse).
 If the correct gear is not automatically selected, or if Auto Shift out of Park is not enabled, swipe up or down on the touchscreen's left bar to choose a driving gear (swipe up for Drive or down for Reverse).
-See Gears on page 55.
+See Gears on page 53.

-NOTE: If the PIN to Drive feature is enabled (see PIN to Drive on page 163), you must also enter a valid PIN on the touchscreen before you can drive Model S.
+NOTE: If the PIN to Drive feature is enabled (see PIN to Drive on page 161), you must also enter a valid PIN on the touchscreen before you can drive Model S.